Brain Damaged Child

 When you call us, we’ll provide a free case evaluation to discuss your legal options.
 Our firm works on a contingency-fee basis, meaning that there are no hidden fees or start-up costs when you work with us; we only get paid when you recover compensation.
+So, you can trust that a New York City personal injury lawyer from our firm will always pursue your best interests.
 We fight for you, so you can focus on your own recovery.

 How Long You Have to File a Personal Injury Claim in New York